UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 All strings should be stored as plain text.
 Rich text is not supported in the standard.
 Note that some key/value pairs may seem like they would take a number instead of a string.
 Please store values only in their described format.
 Values like scene numbers or page numbers may initially seem like numbers until you consider that both commonly contain letters.

 ## **Numbers**
-Numbers can be stored as integers or floats, as required.
+Numbers can be stored as integers or decimal values, as required.
 They should not be stored as strings.

 ## **Date Format**
 Dates should all be [ISO Date Format](https://www.iso.org/iso-8601-date-and-time-format.html) and should follow the format "2022-06-24T08:00:00.000Z"

 ## **Include All Keys**
 You should include all keys in all objects, even if that key has no value.
 Skipping keys could throw errors in third party parsers.
 If you are not using a particular key, its value should be set to *null*.
-If values for a particular key are empty, for instance if a particular array is empty, you may use empty brackets ([]).
+If the value for an array is empty you may use empty brackets ([]).

 ## **Maintaining Data Types**
 Please maintain the correct data type for each key.
 The use of incorrect data types (i.e., using a number where a string is expected) will throw an error during parsing.